afshe/getting_and_cleaning_data_course_project/README.md

 # Files

-* run_analysis.R - Script to download, read, clean data and to create a new Tidy data set
+* run_analysis.R - Script to download, read, clean data and to create a new Tidy dataset
 * README.md - Overview of reporsitory, its contents and explains how the files and script are connected
 * CodeBook.md - describes the variables, the data, and any transformations or work that you performed to clean up the data
 * TidyDataSet.txt - Output of "run_analysis.R" .Tidy data file with means of each measurement by Subject and Activity